tkboy/emq-dp-kafka/README.md

 Found Issue
 -----------
-When per pertition workers size set too much or set to default(100), an connection error would occur soon in a while with unknown reason, and block later reconnect. maybe it is a ekaf bug, and ekaf seem cannot recover from such situation.
+When per partition workers size set too much or set to default(100), an connection error may occur soon in a while with unknown reason, and block later reconnect. maybe it is a ekaf bug, and ekaf seem cannot recover from such situation.

 this issue need further investigation.